Alpha-Directorate/AlphaSSS/README.md

 5.	**Pornographic visual media are not permitted.**<br>As the corollary to the above, we do not permit porn.
 Porn is a *public* manifestation of sexuality.
 But! *private* sexual meetings online are normative.

 3.	**Security and privacy of personal information.**<br>We are paranoid about this.
 We collect absolutely nothing about users.
-For example, we obliterate IP addresses, and we do not collect email addresses. <a href="http://www.alphasocial.club/where-has-our-privacy-online-gone/" target="_blank">Read more...</a> `(admin / Alpha.Omega)`
+For example, we obliterate IP addresses, and we do not collect email addresses. <a href="http://www.alphasocial.club/where-has-our-privacy-online-gone/" target="_blank">Read more...</a> *Login:* `admin / Alpha.Omega`

 4.	**Club membership is by invitation only.**<br>Firstly, invitation-only membership creates a certain level of exclusivity.
 Secondly, it helps us further control and safe-guard minors' participation.